So you’ve created an awesome mobile app.

 “KPI” stands for “key performance indicator”.

-Understanding the various mobile KPIs and how they apply to your business should be the first steps you take when developing a plan for marketing, promoting, and ensuring the success of your app.
+Understanding the purpose of mobile app metrics and how they apply to your business should be the first step you take when you develop a strategy for your app.

 Regular reporting and analysis of mobile app KPIs and how your app is progressing will help you improve upon its performance and therefore generate more revenue.